fabianlischka/InfoSec101/p1-InfoSec101.md

 ### Advanced Steps: Browsing with Tor

-- For further anonymity, use [Tor (The Onion Router)](https://www.torproject.org), a stand-alone application available for most platforms
+- For further anonymity, use [Tor (The Onion Router)](https://www.torproject.org), a stand-alone application available for most platforms, based on Firefox
 - Tor routes all your traffic through a few extra hops, encrypted, so that the website you are visiting does not know who it's talking to, and interceptors near you don't know what websites you're visiting
 - Note: the traffic from the final Tor node to your destination is not encrypted (unless you use HTTPS).
-The final Tor node might monitor it, and it might be run by three-letter-organisations.
+The final Tor node might monitor it, and it might be run by a WFO (*well funded organization*).
     - It would not be sensible to divulge private information when using Tor
     - Don't log into any website (Facebook, etc.)
     - Don't use your real name, or google yourself